jnozzi/cocoadev.com/markdown/CPlusPlusInCocoa.md

 // C++
-typedef (void)(*General/MyCallbackFPtr)(int special, void *ctx);
+typedef (void)(*MyCallbackFPtr)(int special, void *ctx);

-void General/MyClass::General/SetCallback(General/MyCallbackFPtr  fptr, void *ctx) { ... }
+void MyClass::SetCallback(MyCallbackFPtr  fptr, void *ctx) { ... }

 // to call it
    callback(42, mCtx);

-// General/ObjC
+// ObjC
-void General/MsgSendCallback(int special, void *ctx) {
+void MsgSendCallback(int special, void *ctx) {
    [(id)ctx someMethodWithInt:special];
 }

 // ...
-   cppMyClassInstance->setCallback(General/MsgSendCallback, self);
+   cppMyClassInstance->setCallback(MsgSendCallback, self);

 ----

 I am trying to make use of some open source C++ code in my Cocoa project.
 The code in question is completely defined by its headers, which come as .h files.
 If I include these files in my own, I get over a thousand errors.
 After reading the info at the top of this page, I changed the files from .h to .mm files, but I get exactly the same errors.
 The compiler is barfing on the very first C++ thing it comes across, which is the 'namespace' keyword.
-What's the trick? --General/GrahamCox
+What's the trick? --GrahamCox

 ----